If you or your employer want to discuss ending your employment on agreed terms, the best approach is to have a protected conversation.

 Your employer should give you a reasonable period of time to consider any proposed settlement agreement.
-ACAS recommends 10 days, although employers rarely give this long in practice.
+ACAS recommends ten days, although employers rarely give this long in practice.

 We recommend that you speak to a solicitor at an early stage.
 There may well be scope for negotiating a better settlement agreement.

-You may want to do the negotiations yourself but if you do want help from a solicitor, feel free to give us a call for a free consultation.
+If you want help from a solicitor, feel free to call us for a free consultation.
 We advise clients throughout the UK.